KPI of the Day – Sales: % Share of wallet

 To measure the revenue generation level from specific customers.

-The % Share of wallet provides an overview of a customer’s affiliation towards a company’s products, through how much they purchase from that particular brand.
+The % share of wallet provides an overview of a customer’s affiliation towards a company’s products, though how much they purchase from that particular brand.

 The customer may be satisfied with the company’s product, but if the level of satisfaction is equal to or even lower than the competitor’s product, then the company is at risk of losing the sale.
-This is the reason the company has to assess % Share of wallet, since it is more than a mere KPI that measures customer loyalty and satisfaction.
+This is the reason the company has to assess the % Share of the wallet since it is more than a mere KPI that measures customer loyalty and satisfaction.

 While the % Share of wallet focuses on customer spending, the % Market share broadens the scope, taking into consideration the entire market.
 This distinction is important especially for smaller, newly launched companies or start-ups, given that such companies might not own a similar % Market share as bigger companies do.